consensus-shipyard/ipc-libs/docs/usage.md

 [2023-03-29T12:43:42Z INFO  ipc_agent::cli::commands::manager::list_checkpoints] epoch 10 - prev_check={"/":"bafy2bzacecsatvda6lodrorh7y7foxjt3a2dexxx5jiyvtl7gimrrvywb7l5m"}, cross_msgs=null, child_checks=null
 [2023-03-29T12:43:42Z INFO  ipc_agent::cli::commands::manager::list_checkpoints] epoch 30 - prev_check={"/":"bafy2bzaceauzdx22hna4e4cqf55jqmd64a4fx72sxprzj72qhrwuxhdl7zexu"}, cross_msgs=null, child_checks=null
 ```
+You can find the checkpoint where your cross-message was included by listing the checkpoints around the epoch where your message was sent.

 ## Checking the health of top-down checkpoints
 In order to check the health of top-down checkpointing in a subnet, the following command can be run: